Contact

 EDITED BOOKS

-Eric L. Santner, Politična ekonomija mesa [Political Economy of the Flesh], trans. and ed.
-L. Šumah and S. Hajdini, Ljubljana: Analecta, 2021.
+Eric L. Santner, Politična ekonomija mesa, trans. and ed.
+L. Šumah and S. Hajdini (Ljubljana: Analecta, 2021)

-Simon Hajdini (ed.), Prvotna akumulacija med zgodovino in konceptom [Primitive Accumulation between History and Concept], Ljubljana: Institute for Worker’s Studies, 2013.
+Prvotna akumulacija med zgodovino in konceptom (Ljubljana: Institute for Worker’s Studies, 2013)

-Michael Heinrich, Kritika politične ekonomije: uvod [Kritik der politischen Ökonomie: Eine Einführung], trans.
-M. Dobnikar, Ljubljana: Sophia, 2013.
+Michael Heinrich, Kritika politične ekonomije: uvod, trans.
+M. Dobnikar (Ljubljana: Sophia, 2013)

-Robert Burton, Anatomija melanholije [The Essential Anatomy of Melancholy], trans.
-L. Šumah, Ljubljana: Studia humanitatis, 2012.
+Robert Burton, Anatomija melanholije, trans.
+L. Šumah (Ljubljana: Studia humanitatis, 2012)

-Sigmund Freud, Metapsihološki spisi [Metapsychological Writings], trans.
-E. Bahovec et al., Ljubljana: Studia humanitatis, 2012.
+Sigmund Freud, Metapsihološki spisi, 2nd edition, trans.
+E. Bahovec et al. (Ljubljana: Studia humanitatis, 2012)

-Sigmund Freud, Spisi o družbi in religiji [Writings on Society and Religion], trans.
-S. Hajdini et al., Ljubljana: Analecta, 2007.
+Sigmund Freud, Spisi o družbi in religiji, trans.
+S. Hajdini et al. (Ljubljana: Analecta, 2007)

-Sigmund Freud, Pet analiz [Five Psycho-Analyses], trans.
-E. Bahovec et al., Ljubljana: Analecta & Studia humanitatis, 2005.
+Sigmund Freud, Pet analiz (translation editor), trans.
+E. Bahovec et al. (Ljubljana: Analecta & Studia humanitatis, 2005)

-Josef Breuer and Sigmund Freud, Študije o histeriji [Studien über Hysterie], trans.
-S. Hajdini et al., Ljubljana: Delta, 2002.
+Josef Breuer and Sigmund Freud, Študije o histeriji (translation editor), trans.
+S. Hajdini et al. (Ljubljana: Delta, 2002)

 EDITED JOURNAL ISSUES